Location matters – and geomarketing is a huge deal.

 Think about your typical customer.
 What do they do, and when are they most likely to be using a mobile device?
-Office-bound types are far more likely to respond during evening or other off-hours, when they’re free to do so and looking for ways to enjoy their free time.
+Office-bound types are far more likely to respond during the evening or other off-hours when they’re free to do so and looking for ways to enjoy their free time.

 IT types are pretty much fair game all day long – but what about students or tradespeople?
-Travellers?
+Travelers?
 Athletes?
 Bar-hoppers?

 This is where location data can make or break a campaign.
 If you know your prospects are desk-bound during business hours, they may pay little attention to even the best-crafted campaign.

 That said… how about lunch hour?
-Their stomachs are rumbling and they’ve got precious little time to fill ‘em, so the first front-and-centre restaurant’s going to get the lion’s share of walk-ins.
+Their stomachs are rumbling and they’ve got precious little time to fill ‘em, so the first front-and-center restaurant’s going to get the lion’s share of walk-ins.

 Be that restaurant.